Nodal heterogeneity can induce ghost triadic effects in relational event models: Relational event models with frailty

-where $q$ is the number of random effects and $PL(\theta,b)$ is Cox partial likelihood for any fixed values of $\theta$ and $b$.
-However, the $IPL$ is an intractable multidimensional integral and to perform computations under this likelihood we use Laplace approximation.
-In this case, the log penalized partial likelihood ($LPPL$) is replaced with a second order Taylor series about its value at the maximum of the function
+where $q$ is the number of random effects and $PL(\theta,b) = \prod_{o=1}^n \lambda_{i_oj_o}(t_0)/\sum_{(s,r)\in\mathcal{R}(t_o)} \lambda_{sr}(t_0)$ is Cox partial likelihood for any fixed values of $\theta$ and $b$.
+However, the $IPL$ is an intractable multidimensional integral and to perform computations involving this likelihood we use the Laplace approximation.
+In this case, the log penalised partial likelihood ($LPPL$) is replaced with a second order Taylor series about its value at the maximum of the function

 where $H$ is the matrix of second derivatives of the $LPPL$ and $H_{bb}$ is the portion of this matrix corresponding to the random effects.
-When $\phi$ is fixed, the relevant values of $\theta$ and $b$ that maximize the $LPPL$ can be computed using the same methods as an usual Cox regression model.
+When $\phi$ is fixed, the relevant values of $\theta$ and $b$ that maximize the $LPPL$ can be computed using the same methods as a usual Cox regression model.